-World Multiple Sclerosis Day is observed every year on the last Wednesday of May worldwide to create public awareness on multiple sclerosis (MS) and to make life less difficult for people affected by multiple sclerosis.
-This year, it is being celebrated on May 30.
-The campaign for 2018 is called #bringinguscloser and the theme is research.
+World Multiple Sclerosis Day is observed on 30 May worldwide to create public awareness on multiple sclerosis (MS) and to make life less difficult for people affected by multiple sclerosis.
+In 2009, the MS International Federation (MSIF) and its members initiated the first World MS Day.

 MS is one of the most common neurological disorders and causes of disability in young adults.
 As about 60% of people with MS are not ambulatory 20 years after the onset, impairing their quality of life.
 MS can therefore impact on the social and economic wellbeing of the individual, as well as on their families.
 Most people with MS have a normal or near-normal life expectancy.
 Despite the awareness of impacts of MS on individual and society, there is a serious lack of information about the resources available to address it.

 - The estimated number of people with MS has increased from 2.1 million in 2008 to 2.3 million in 2013.

 - MS is found in every region of the world.

 - There are twice as many women as men with MS overall.

 - The average age of MS onset is 30 years.

 Multiple Sclerosis is a disease in which the protective sheath that covers the nerves gets destroyed which disrupts the communication between brain and the rest of the body.
 This leads to difficulty in speech, sight and ability to move.
 Although the exact cause is unknown, it's considered an autoimmune disease.